I Didn't Hear An Apology from the World Economic Forum. Did You?

 Council of Environmental Quality rescinded its NEPA regulations so that all state agencies have a clear path to reform their own NEPA procedures.

 MABA - Make America Beautiful Again.
 This may not be significant in terms of the economy, but it is very very significant in terms of human flourishing.
-It promotes active forestry management, expands conservation and restoration efforts in public lands (which were being allowed to rot), expands access to outdoor recreation (which was being restricted all across the States), expands business access to public lands and waters, and incentivizes voluntary conservation efforts.
+It promotes active forestry management, expands conservation and restoration efforts in public lands (which were being allowed to rot and return to bush), expands access to outdoor recreation (which was being restricted all across the States), expands access to public lands and waters, and incentivizes voluntary conservation efforts.
+This generates $1.2 trillion in economic activity with five million jobs.

 Cancels the Democrat war on water pressure in Making America’s Showers Great Again